ovh/venom/README.md

 ### Using logical operators

-While assertions use `and` operator implicitely, it is possible to use other logical operators to perform complex assertions.
+While assertions use `and` operator implicitly, it is possible to use other logical operators to perform complex assertions.

 Supported operators are `and`, `or` and `xor`.